Hobette/SiIvaGunner-album-database/README.md

-# "I only upload high quality rips."
+# "I only upload high quality video game rips."
 ## - SiIvaGunner

 This is some kind of database I'm building for a command for my bot, Hitomi Manaka#4825, which will include a list of all SiIvaGunner albums and it will also allow you to see their descriptions and mega/bandcamp/drive links and everything.